 The restaurant is located in Indian Neck.
 In case you're unfamiliar with Branford, it has quaintly named areas of town (Branford Point, Indian Neck, Pine Orchard, Short Beach, Double Beach).
 Lenny's right next to the marsh and has an interesting view all year long.

 The food is above average, the price is right, and if you arrive at a less busy hour, you can dine leisurely and quietly.

 Click the link above for written directions to Lenny's on 205 South Montowese Street, Branford, CT

 The Place in Guilford on Boston Post Road

 The Place is very different from any seafood dining experience you're familiar with.

-First, you eat outdoors on tree stumps (or BYO chair), BYOB, and table amentities and sides.
-Rustic.
-Also bring the bug spray.
+First, you eat outdoors on tree stumps (or BYO chairs), BYOB, and table amenities and sides.
+It's rustic.
+Also, bring the bug spray.